Coronavirus Information and Resources

 - Behavioral health services – Behavioral health is not covered by MyIdealDOCTOR.
 CareSource covers a variety of behavioral health telemedicine services, including:

 - Counseling (Individual, Group, Family)

 - Assessment and Screening for Mental Health and Substance Use Disorders

 - Psychiatric consultation, including medical management services

 We encourage members to contact their behavioral health provider to see if providers are offering telehealth visits and to learn how to access these services directly with their provider.
 If a member is unable to access services through their current provider, or does not have a current provider, they can contact a community behavioral health center (CBHC) in their area.
-Ohio members can seek assistance from the Ohio Department of Mental Health and Addiction Services (OhioMHAS) website.
+Indiana members can seek assistance from the Be Well Indiana website, Indiana Council of Community Mental Health Centers search tool, and Division of Mental Health and Addiction (DMHA) website.
 Members can also locate a behavioral health provider using CareSource’s Find a Doc tool.

 - Recovery support services – CareSource has directed members to resources to stay connected to peer services, including virtual support groups that are available online:

 - SAMHSA National Helpline, 12-Step Support, Alcoholics Anonymous, Narcotics Anonymous, Smart Recovery, Al-Anon, online mobile apps